seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 8. Commit `analyst/**` directly to `main` (§8), one commit, message `analyst: <date>`.
 9. Send the answer.
 It is the whole message: no closing line, no report path, no status, no stage report (§11).

+**The day log makes no statement about its own commit or push.** It is written at step 7 and pushed at step 8, so any such sentence is a forecast of a step that has not run, and a forecast recorded as a measurement is the one thing an immutable record must never carry.
+A push outcome that matters is reported in the NEXT run's appendix, where it is history.
+The general form: **a record cannot contain the outcome of the action that stores it** (inv.
+54).

 **If the run cannot complete, it says so in one line and stops.** A partial market answer is worse than none: the Boss cannot tell which half was measured.
 The two